fabri44k/Translation-with-local-LLM/README.md

 In the `config.json` file, you can specify:

-- `prompt': This prompt will be used to instruct the LLM on how to translate the text.
+- `prompt`: This prompt will be used to instruct the LLM on how to translate the text.
 You can customize it to fit your needs.

 - `models`: A list of configurations for available LLM models.
 Each object must include: